-Currently a professor at Colby College, Fleming examines the history of meteorology in some of his books, including Meteorology in America, 1800-1870.
+Charles A. Dana Professor Emeritus at Colby College, Fleming examined the history of meteorology in many of his works.

-Born in 1949 in Somerset County, James (Jim) Rodger Fleming has become a premier name in the fields of historical meteorology and interdisciplinary climate research.Currently a Charles A. Dana Professor Professor and Director of Science, Technology, and Society (STS) at Colby College in Maine, Fleming wrote important books on the history of meteorology, climate science, and the tropical atmosphere; published numerous edited volumes and articles; and contributed to public policy deliberations involving contested issues such as climate engineering.
+Born in 1949 in Windber, Somerset County, James (Jim) Rodger Fleming became a premier name in the fields of historical meteorology and interdisciplinary climate research.
+As the Charles A. Dana Professor Emeritus of Science, Technology, and Society (STS) at Colby College in Maine, Fleming wrote important books on the history of meteorology, climate science, and the tropical atmosphere; published numerous edited volumes and articles; and contributed to public policy deliberations involving contested issues such as climate engineering.

 Meteorology in America, 1800-1870.
-Baltimore: Johns Hopkins UP, 1990.
+Baltimore: Johns Hopkins University Press, 1990.

 International Bibliography of Meteorology: From the Beginning of Printing to 1889.
-(Editor with Roy E. Goodman).
+Editor with Roy E. Goodman.
 Upland, PA: Diane, 1994.

 Historical Essays on Meteorology: 1919-1995.
-(Editor).
+Editor.
 Boston: American Meteorological Society, 1996.

 Weathering the Storm: Sverre Petterssen, the D-Day Forecast and the Rise of Modern Meteorology.
-(Editor).
+Editor.
 Boston: American Meteorological Society, 2001.

 Intimate Universality: Local and Global Themes in the History of Weather and Climate.
-(Editor with Vladimir Jankovic and Deborah R. Coen).
+Editor with Vladimir Jankovic and Deborah R. Coen.
 Sagamore Beach, MA: Science History Publications/USA, 2006.

 The Callendar Effect: The Life and Work of Guy Stewart Callendar (1898-1964), the Scientist Who Established the Carbon Dioxide Theory of Climate Change.
 Boston: American Meteorology Society, 2007.